Shopify/eng-intern-assessment-rails/README.md

 1. This was my first time working with ruby on rails and there was a learning curve that had to be overcome
    * setting up the dev environment was very complicated
 2. Adding the search functionality was tricky, and since I was not familiar with rails built in methods, I had to research a bit to develop a solution
-3. Hosting ruby on rails apps on Heroku requires a postgreSQL database in production but we were given sqlite3.
-Find my workaround [here](#encyclopedia---shopify-summer-2024-technical-challenge)
+3. Hosting ruby on rails apps on Heroku requires a postgreSQL database in production but we were given sqlite3.In order to host the website, I had to switch from sqlite3 to postgreSQL since sqlite3 is not compatible with heroku.
+As such, I have created a seperate `prod` branch with these changes so that it does not interfere with the dev environment of whoever is testing the local version of this app.
+The local version given in this branch has the original sqllite3 database while the production build is from the new branch and uses prostgreSQL.
+As a result, I was able to host the app while maintaining the origninal environment for whoever tests the app locally.

 ### Key takeaways
 1. Persistence - I faced many blockers with the project, mostly related to environment setup.
 Despite some frustrating moments, this app taught me to keep going.